IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 ![](_attachments/infoPromptExample.png)

-There are also some important files prior to the next click spot.
+There are also some important tiles and fields prior to the next click spot.

 First notice the, the user has the ability to specify which VMware Edition to deploy by selecting either the **Advaned Edition** or the **Enterprise Edition** tile.